 - We expect that all staff will support rules and codes and ensure consistent application and expectations across the school day.

-Sanctions and rewards
+Consequences and rewards

 - We believe that our primary aim should be to praise positive attitudes to encourage good behaviour in the classroom and elsewhere in the school.

 - The governors expect that any rewards system will be consistently applied.
 It must be regularly monitored for consistency, fair application and effectiveness.

 - Consequences for unacceptable/poor behaviour should be known and understood by all pupils, staff, other adults with responsibility for behaviour, and parents/carers.

 - Consequences should be age appropriate, progressive and fairly implemented.

 - It is important that consequences are monitored for their proper use, consistency and effective impact.